jungleford/math-folding/README.md

     <td>compute</td>
     <td>algorithm</td>
     <td>(Optional) The algorithm this service will use.
 Currently only "<b>recursive</b>" and "<b>formula</b>" are available.
 If omitted, "<b>recursive</b>" will be used.</td>
-    <td>The core process of FOF.
+    <td>Returns the final sequence (one-dimension array).
+The core process of FOF.
+This method will mutate the internal states.
 User must call this method first to get the results.</td>
   </tr>
   <tr>
     <td>positionOf</td>